 The process of arbitration is more flexible.
 Within the Court procedure, all parties must use a “one size fits all” Court form.
 In arbitration, the financial disclosure can be in a format best suited to you.
 There is no Court timetable or opening times to adhere to – the parties can set their own timetable.
 Any hearings that are required can take place at times to suit the parties, such as evenings and weekends.
 The arbitration process is far quicker than Court proceedings which can take months from start to finish, with hearings listed months apart.
 Often lengthy Court proceedings add to the considerable stress the parties are going through in any event.

 A chosen arbitrator can read through all the papers and documents, without you and your legal advisers having to attend.
 This is a very useful exercise, particularly if you need a decision on just one area of your case.
 In many cases, couples are unable to reach an agreement as to how the furniture and belongings will be divided between them.
-In appointing an arbitrator to make a decision on this, might avoid continuous arguments over the issue which could lead to the rest of the agreement breaking down.
+Appointing an arbitrator to make a decision on this might avoid continuous arguments over the issue which could lead to the rest of the agreement breaking down.

 The arbitration process is very confidential.
 Most people would balk at the thought of their personal and financial details being released to the press, but this is a risk posed in the Court process.
 It is not always the case that you need to be a public figure to be subjected to invasion of your privacy by the press.